Midwives and perinatal bereavement care: preliminary findings from the Memory Box project

 This research is an important contribution to the Italian literature on perinatal bereavement and offers concrete insights for improving care.
 If you would like to learn more about the findings, methodology, and full testimonies of midwives, you can read the full thesis here.

-We thank newly appointed obstetrician Caterina Mussoni for giving a voice to those who daily care for families experiencing the most difficult loss, and for contributing her work to building a culture of care that is more aware, more humane, and more just.
+We thank newly appointed obstetrician Caterina Mussoni for giving voice to those who care for families on a daily basis and for contributing her work to building a more knowledgeable, humane, and just culture of care.

 For information on perinatal bereavement training for health professionals, visit the dedicated section of our website.
 For support for families who have experienced loss, call toll-free 800 601660 or contact us at primosostegno@ciaolapo.it.